 The Microsoft Cloud platform offers a rich portfolio of applications to support your growing business – all include built-in security: Microsoft 365 and Microsoft Office 365 to drive employee productivity and Microsoft Dynamics 365 to support your business operations and customer management, each have ransomware versioning and built-in security protections.
 Onedrive for Business, SharePoint Online and Teams, which are part of the Microsoft Office 365 solution, have version control and built-in ransomware protection for corporate shares.
 In addition, if you’re supported by the cloud, then updates are ongoing and seamless.

 In addition, Azure offers a back-up protection plan for off-site protection.
 By moving your workload to Azure, it takes just minutes to recover from a cyberattack like ransomware.
-No matter where you stand on your business software – on-premise or cloud – there are security solutions.
+No matter where you stand on your business software – on-premises or cloud – there are security solutions.

 Knowing your company’s secure score is your first step.
 As we each navigate our business through the impacts of COVID-19, you and your team can protect your company from the “other” C, cryptovirology.